dojoengine/dojo/README.md

 // Retrieve a unique id from the world, useful for create a new entity. fn commands::uuid() -> felt252;

-// Create a new entity with the provided components. fn commands::create(storage_key: StorageKey, components: T);

 // Update an existing entity with the provided components. fn commands::set(storage_key: StorageKey, components: T);